 End of Lesson Planning

-Measurable statements that articulate what students should know or do by the lesson’s end & help explain how these feed into a longer sequence of learning.
+Implement learning outcomes, ensuring that the statements are measurable and articulate what students should know or do by the lesson’s end, and be clear in how these feed into a longer sequence of learning.
+Further to this, proactively meet student’s needs by:

 Quality First Teaching